bigbluebutton/bbb-install/README.md

 To install BigBlueButton 2.2 (no hostname or TLS/SSL certificate):

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-22
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-22 -w
 ~~~

 That's it.
-The installation should finish in about 15 minutes (depending on the server's internet connection) with the following message:
+The installation should finish in under 30 minutes (depending on the server's internet connection) with the following message:

 ~~~
 ** Potential problems described below **